LLC

 Even though the business formation of an LLC provides the owner with great liability protections, there are limits to this protection.
 An LLC owner will still be personally liable in a lawsuit for their own negligence, even if the claim is related to the business.

 An LLC also does not protect an owner from losses due to fires, floods, lawsuits, or an economic downtown.
-Therefore, it is important to carry business insurance on your LLC.
+Though, it does provide some liability protection, as the owner's personal assets are generally shielded from business debts and obligations.
+Nonetheless, it is important to carry business insurance on your LLC.

 Another disadvantage of an LLC is the lack of investment opportunities.
 If an owner is seeking to bring in outside investors, there are no stock options available in an LLC like there are in a corporation.
 Normally, an investor will trade funding for a share in the business stock.
 Without the available stock, there is less incentive for an investor to invest in an LLC.